conan-io/docs/getting_started.rst

     We strongly recommend using :ref:`profiles` and managing them with :ref:`conan_config_install`.

 However, the user can always override the profile settings in the :command:`conan install` command using the :command:`--settings` parameter.
-As an exercise, try building the 32-bit version of the Encrypter project like this:
+As an exercise, try building the 32-bit version of the hash calculator project like this:

 .. code-block:: bash